ldynia/workshop-github-fundamentals/README.md

 #### Objectives

+To create an **open source movie recommendation engine** implemented in a microservice architecture.
 By the end of this workshop, you’ll know how to:

 - [X] History of OpenSource - PPT presentation
 - [X] How to create an Open Source project